pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 ### Optimization: Multi-tenancy / control of shared resources

 This example is similar to latest data on SSD.
 The customer has a large TiDB Cluster with several workloads that are running on it.
-They might want to reduce the blast radius of individual users impacting eac-hother, and potentially improve QoS.
+They might want to reduce the blast radius of individual users impacting each-other, and potentially improve QoS.

 Assuming a `schema` per tenant, it is easy to create a set of "resource pools".
 Each pool is a label, which contains a set of tikv-servers (with sufficient capacity, and nodes to provide high availability still):